-- Nursing care giving medication, injections, changing dressings, assisting with mobility etc. - Personal intimate care washing, dressing, feeding and helping with toilet requirements. - Emotional care being compliant, monitoring the emotional state of the person cared for, listening, being a shoulder to cry on, supporting someone through depression and trying to cheer them up.
+- Nursing care giving medication, injections, changing dressings, assisting with mobility, etc. - Personal intimate care - washing, dressing, feeding and helping with toilet requirements. - Emotional care being compliant, monitoring the emotional state of the person cared for, listening, being a shoulder to cry on, supporting someone through depression and trying to cheer them up.
 In cases where a young carer is supporting an adult with drug/alcohol misuse problem.
-They will often take a leading role in trying to keep that person safe. - Domestic care doing a substantial amount of housework, cooking, shopping, cleaning, laundry etc. - Financial care running the household, bill paying, benefit collection etc. - Child care taking responsibility for younger siblings in addition to their other caring responsibilities. - Communication communicating on behalf of the adult or family with agencies/services and interpreting for a language or sensory impairment.
+They will often take a leading role in trying to keep that person safe. - Domestic care doing a substantial amount of housework, cooking, shopping, cleaning, laundry, etc. - Financial care running the household, bill paying, benefit collection, etc. - Child care taking responsibility for younger siblings in addition to their other caring responsibilities. - Communication communicating on behalf of the adult or family with agencies/services and interpreting for a language or sensory impairment.

-Potential Effects on Education
+Potential Impact on Education:

-Leamington Community Primary acknowledges that there are likely to be young carers among its pupils, and that being a young carer can have an adverse effect on a young person's access to education and attainment.
+Leamington Community Primary School acknowledges that there are likely to be young carers among its pupils, and that being a young carer can have an adverse effect on a young person's access to education and attainment.
 Because of their responsibilities at home, a young carer may have issues with:

-- Erratic or poor school attendance - Punctuality - Decline in academic achievement - Lack of homework - Not attend out of school activities or school trips - Lack of motivation - Have back problems, aches and pains or patterns of being generally unwell - Appear withdrawn, isolated from peers, have difficulties socialising - Show, anxiety, depression, anger, self-harming behaviour - Behavioural problems due to feelings of anger or frustration. - Have poor concentration (due to worrying about the person who is cared for) - Have a poor home/ school relationship - Have parents who do not attend parents evening or lack of overall contact with school - Have false signs of maturity, assuming an adult role in social situations or have difficulty enjoying childhood activities.
+- Erratic or poor school attendance; - Punctuality; - · Decline in academic achievement; - Lack of engagement with homework; - Non-attendance of out-of-school activities or school trips; - Lack of motivation: - Have back problems, aches and pains or patterns of being generally unwell; - Appear withdrawn, isolated from peers, have difficulties socialising; - Show, anxiety, depression, anger, self-harming behaviour; - Behavioural problems due to feelings of anger or frustration; - Have poor concentration (due to worrying about the person who is cared for); - Have a poor home/ school relationship; - Have parents who do not attend parents evening or lack of overall contact with school; - Have false signs of maturity, assuming an adult role in social situations or have difficulty enjoying childhood activities.

-There may also be difficulty with engaging parents (due to fears about child being taken into care, fears about their condition being misunderstood or their parenting skills being called into question).
-School may need to make alternative arrangements for communication about attainment.
+There may also be difficulty with engaging parents due to fears about child being taken into care, fears about their condition being misunderstood or their parenting skills being called into question.
+School may need to make alternative arrangements for communication regarding progress and attainment.

-Support
+Support:

-Leamington Community Primary acknowledges that young carers may need extra support to ensure they have equal access to education and the opportunities offered throughout their time at school.
-Through this policy, school is giving the message that young carers' education and school experience is important.
-The designated school lead for young carers is Mrs Mellor, who will liaise with the Safeguarding Team, relevant colleagues and agencies with the consent of the young carer.
-Leamington Community Primary will ensure that appropriate information is shared with school staff in order that there is an awareness of the young carer's situation.
+Leamington Community Primary School acknowledges that young carers may need extra support to ensure they have equal access to education and the opportunities offered throughout their time at school.
+Through this policy, school is promoting the message that young carers' education and school experience is important.
+The designated school lead for young carers is Iris Kelleher (Designated Safeguarding Lead), who will liaise with the Safeguarding Team, relevant colleagues and agencies with the consent of the young carer.
+Leamington Community Primary School will ensure that appropriate information is shared with school staff in order to ensure that there is an awareness of the young carer's situation.